edward-burn/CodingWithOmop/README.md

 # CodingWithOmop

+Please note the below instructions are vague.
+There are certainly non-obvious steps missing below so please ask as you go.

 ## Analyst track
 ### A.1.
 Preparing CohortDiagnostics
-The aim here is to prepare the code to run cohort diagnostics for a set of study-specicific cohort definitions.
+The aim here is to prepare the code to run cohort diagnostics for a set of study-specific cohort definitions.
 If you don't currently have a project that needs phenotypes, you could choose definitions related to: 1) dementia, 2) COVID-19, 3) mental health disorders (as we have ongoing projects related to each).
 Please keep in mind the purpose of this exercise is not necessarily to get final study cohort definitions in a couple of days, but rather to give you experience on setting up and interpreting the results from cohort diagnostics.

 Steps:
 1) Develop the required concept sets, either by running CodelistGenerator (https://oxford-pharmacoepi.github.io/CodelistGenerator/) or by taking a concept set from a previous study (https://github.com/oxford-pharmacoepi/OmopConceptSetLibrary).
 Note, there are other options to go about this but by using these two new tools, you can help find bugs or areas where documentation is lacking (in which case please open an issue on the respective github repos).